Engineering-Research-and-Development/fi-jrc-sync_adapter/readme.md

 There is a built-in scheduler, so the adapter runs at chosen time intervals.

 ## Notes
-JRC WebAdapter has an integrated DuplicateChecker because it doen't communicate with any Dymer
+JRC WebAdapter has an integrated DuplicateChecker because it doesn't communicate with any Dymer

 ## Run
 To install: `npm install`